kaiosilveira/hacker-rank-challenges/designer-pdf-viewer/README.md

 tallest_char_height = word_heights.max
 ```

-And then, to find the actual area, we just need to multiply the amount of words by the tallest char height:
+And then, to find the actual area, as the width of each char is fixed at $1mm$, we just need to multiply the amount of words by the tallest char height:

 ```ruby
 tallest_char_height * word.size